SELinuxProject/selinux-notebook/src/type_enforcement.md

 associated to a domain type, the scope of an SELinux type enforcement domain can vary widely.
-For example in the simple [**Kernel policy**](./notebook-examples/selinux-policy/kernel/kern-nb-policy.txt) in the notebook-examples, all the processes on the system run in the *unconfined_t* domain, therefore every process is
+For example in the simple [**Kernel policy**](./notebook-examples/selinux-policy/kernel/kern-nb-policy.txt) in the *notebook-examples*, all the processes on the system run in the *unconfined_t* domain, therefore every process is
 'of type *unconfined_t*' (that means it can do whatever it likes within the limits of the standard Linux DAC policy as all access is allowed by